How to get from Cancun to Mexico City: 3 Best Options

 Playa Langosta, Cancun

-If you have time, it is worth it to spend a few days (or longer) in Mexico City.
+If you have time, it is worth spending a few days (or longer) in Mexico City.
 Get away from the beaches and jungle and explore the history and culture of Mexico’s capital.

-You have three options to get from Cancun to Mexico City- plane, bus, or driving.
-The fastest and easiest way to get there is on a plane, but if you want to see the amazing landscapes of Mexico, take the bus or drive!
+You have three options to get from Cancun to Mexico City: plane, bus, or driving.
+The fastest and easiest way to get there is by plane, but if you want to see Mexico’s fantastic landscapes, take the bus or drive!

 Similar Posts